return42/sphkerneldoc/linux_src_doc/block/bio_c.rst

 Simple wrapper around \ :c:func:`submit_bio`\ .
 Returns 0 on success, or the error from
 \ :c:func:`bio_endio`\  on failure.

+WARNING: Unlike to how \ :c:func:`submit_bio`\  is usually used, this function does not result in bio reference to be consumed.
+The caller must drop the reference on his own.

 .. _`bio_advance`: